qalle2/isometry/README.md

   * optional (default is no mirroring)
   * case insensitive

-Note: all arguments except *axesToRotate* and *axesToMirror* are required.
+Note: all arguments except *axesToMirror* are required.

 ## Input file
 * Describes the 3D object to draw.